ngless-toolkit/ngless/docs/contents/Language.rst

 Functions are called with parentheses:
 ::

   result = f(arg, arg1=2)

 Functions have a single positional parameter, all other must be given by name:
 ::

   unique(reads, max_copies=2)

-The exception are constructs which take a block: they take a single positional parameter and a block.
+The exception is constructs which take a block: they take a single positional parameter and a block.
 The block is passed using the using keyword:
 ::

   preprocess(reads) using |read|:
     block
     ...

 There is no possibility of defining new functions.
-Only the builtin functions are available.
+Only the built-in functions are available.

 Pure functions
 ~~~~~~~~~~~~~~~~~~~~